Tallink MySTAR ferry current position

 - MyStar ship's OCTOPUS package includes 5x ABB Ability modules (Clean Hull, Advanced Performance Monitoring, Dynamic Assembly Pack, Specific Fuel Oil Consumption Monitoring, Performance Optimization /powerplant) out of total 13 different modules.

-The ferry's launch (float out from drydock) and the christening ceremony are currently scheduled for August 12, 2021.
-The naming ceremony will be held at RMC's shipyard and led by godmother Kersti Kaljulaid (1969-born, Estonia's President in the period 2016-2021).
+The ferry's launch (float out from drydock) and the official christening ceremony were on August 12, 2021.
+The naming ceremony was held at RMC's shipyard and led by godmother Kersti Kaljulaid (1969-born, Estonia's President in the period 2016-2021).
 Participating in the event were also Paavo Nogene (Tallink Grupp's CEO) and Jyrki Heinimaa (RMC's President and CEO).
 Due to Coronavirus restrictions, the dockside event was attended by a limited number of guests, as most of the participants joined the ceremony online (via live streaming).

 SILJA MySTAR ship technology